wp-plugins/slightly-troublesome-permalink/readme.txt

 === Slightly troublesome permalink ===
-Contributors: takenori matsuura
+Contributors: tmatsuur
 Donate link: http://elearn.jp/wpman/column/slightly-troublesome-permalink.html
 Tags: permalink
 Requires at least: 3.3.0
-Tested up to: 3.3.1
+Tested up to: 3.6.1
 Stable tag: 1.0.1

 This plug-in controls the category in permalink.
 When the post belongs to two or more categories.